flipxcrsp/Kojo_Product_Observations/README.md

 * warehouses
 * field operations

-The larger the ecosystem grows, the stronger the platform becomes.
+So, the larger the ecosystem, the stronger the platform becomes.

 ---